SahilpRana/Team-TMS/README.md

 ##**Installation instructions :-**
 - Clone the repo using    git clone https://github.com/SahilpRana/Team-TMS.git
 - May have to delete and reinstall node_modules using npm i in both Frontend and Backend
+- Install react-scripts using npm install react-scripts
 - Create a new directory "uploads" inside Backend
 - First launch the Backend with npm start and then the Frontend

 ## Getting Started